mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### name

-The name of the Grafana database.
+The name of the Mosaicoo database.
 Leave it set to `grafana` or some other name.

 ### user